min-nguyen/p2p-rs/markdown/ideas.md

 - [x] data types for generating, signing, and verifying transactions
 - [x] messages for new transactions
+- [ ] temporary command for storing a test transactions
 - [ ] commands for broadcasting new transactions
 - [ ] handling new transactions by storing them in the peer